iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 	- Suggestion: Create an API-specific struct in the 'Feed API' module to perform the decoding.
 Thus, preventing API details from leaking into other modules.
 So, for example, if there's a change in the backend, it doesn't propagate everywhere in the codebase.
 You just update the Feed API module without affecting others.

-7) Make careful and proper use of access control, marking as `private` any implementation details that aren’t referenced from other external components.
+7) Make careful and proper use of access control (e.g., marking as `private` any implementation details that aren’t referenced from other external components).

 8) When all tests are passing and you're done implementing your solution:

 	- Review your code and make sure it follows **all** the instructions above.

-		- If it doesn't, make the appropriate changes, push, and review your code in the PR again.
+		- If it doesn't, make the appropriate changes, push, and review your code again.

 	- If it does, create a Pull Request from your branch to the main challenge repo's matching branch.